deepak2431/bizlers-assignment/Model_description.md

 - 1.3 Normalization: I performed a grayscale normalization to reduce the effect of illumination's differences.
 Moreover the CNN converge faster on [0..1] data than on [0..255].
 - 1.4 Label encoding: All the labels was encoded to its corresponding hot vector.
 - 1.5 Split training and validation set: The training and validation data was split with test_size = 0.2.

-### 3  Building the model CNN
+### 2. Building the model CNN
 #### Define the model

-I used the Keras Sequential API, where you have just to add one layer at a time, starting from the input.
+I used the Keras Sequential API.

 The first is the convolutional (Conv2D) layer.
 It is like a set of learnable filters.
 I choosed to set 32 filters for the two firsts conv2D layers and 64 filters for the two last ones.
 Each filter transforms a part of the image (defined by the kernel size) using the kernel filter.
 The kernel filter matrix is applied on the whole image.
 Filters can be seen as a transformation of the image.